benjamincomley/readdit/README.md

 **ISSUES**

--1.
+Issue 1.

      When destroying a comment, receive the following error

           *undefined method 'each' for nil:NilClass*

      but comment is successfully destroyed.